🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Most boating accidents and mishaps can be prevented.
 Don't run out of fuel because of a broken fuel gauge or failing to check before you head out.

-Don't forget to check weather conditions before leaving the dock.
-And always have a tentative plan and know the waters where you're headed.
-Prevention, attentiveness, and a good boaters' safety and first aid kit can save lives!
+Remember to check weather conditions before leaving the dock.
+Always have a tentative plan and know the waters where you're headed.
+Prevention, attentiveness, and a good boater's safety and first aid kit can save lives!